Palm3-dev/Create-DDCL/README.md

 in your mods folder.

 ## Euphoria Patches Compat
-The mod is currently added to Euphoria Patches, but only for version 1.0.3 and higher.
+The mod is currently added to [Euphoria Patches](https://modrinth.com/mod/euphoria-patches), but only works from version 1.0.3 and higher.
 I removed the old versions since those are deprecated and it was making the euphoria files a big mess.

 The colored lights also work with the lower light levels, so you can spice up your builds with shaders!